 To the north of Bolam is Meldon Park on the banks of the Wansbeck while to the south of Bolam is the tiny village of Harnham where there’s a medieval house (privately owned) with a neighbouring garden in which a rebellious woman called Katharine Babington was buried around 1670.
 Babington, who was the daughter of the Roundhead General Sir Arthur Haselrigg was refused burial in the local church for plotting against the vicar.
 Nearby close to the uppermost tiny trickles of the River Blyth is Shortflatt Tower, a pele tower dating back to 1305 but much altered.

 A couple of miles respectively east of Bolam and Belsay are the villages of Whalton and Ogle.
 Whalton is a handsome village of stone houses with a broad street.

-The church at Whalton is dedicated to St Mary and is of the 12th and 13th century.
+The church at Whalton is dedicated to St Mary and is of the twelfth and thirteenth century.
 Several members of the Ogle family are buried here.
 A manor house at the east end of the village was converted into its present form by the renowned architect Sir Edwin Lutyens in 1909.